malilbot/malilbot.github.io/src/pages/privacy.md

 ### How do we use your data?

 We use this data to:
-We store users discord ids to keep track of the infractions they have and the "iqpoints", this data is used for moderation commands and normal commands to function, we store guild ids to keep track of the prefix each guild has and the moderation actions
+to keep track of suggestions, tags, prefix, iqpoints, moderation actions and temp roles this data is needed for some commands to work (properly)

 ### How do we store your data?